-Are you in your first trimester?
-Maybe you feel a bit lost or like you don’t know where to start?
+After finding out you are pregnant, you may feel a bit lost or like you don’t know where to start.
 I remember feeling so different during this time.
 I want to share my top first trimester must-haves, tips, and tricks, that I learned at the beginning of my pregnancy.
 So let’s talk clothes, apps, books, helpful tools, and food!

 In my first trimester I wasn’t overly-nauseous all of the time, but I did feel a little off and not at my best.
 I felt queasy a lot, but it wasn’t until I got into my second trimester that I finally had lots of energy again.